-Soldiers returning from battle overseas and high profile sports athletes are two groups who immediately come to mind when the public thinks of concussions and post-concussion syndrome.
+Soldiers returning from battle overseas and high-profile sports athletes are two groups who immediately come to mind when the public thinks of concussions and post-concussion syndrome.
 A third group that is often overlooked is victims of automobile crashes.
-Motorists involved in collisions often experience direct, traumatic contact between their head and an object inside the vehicle (for example, the steering wheel, windshield, or air bag).
-The medical community has also acknowledged that the sudden change in velocity involved in motor vehicle accident can alone cause a concussion, even without the patient’s head striking any object.
+Motorists involved in collisions usually experience direct, traumatic contact between their head and an object inside the vehicle (for example, the steering wheel, windshield, or airbag).
+The medical community has also acknowledged that the sudden change in velocity involved in a motor vehicle accident can alone cause a concussion, even without the patient’s head striking any object.

-Because most concussions cannot be detected on standard emergency room testing such as X-Rays and CT scans, the diagnosis must usually be made, in part, based upon the history provided by the patient and any emergency personnel who arrived at the scene of the crash.
+Because most concussions cannot be detected on standard emergency room testing such as X-rays and CT scans, the diagnosis must usually be made, in part, based on the history provided by the patient and any emergency personnel who arrived at the scene of the crash.
 One of the first questions the ER doctors should ask is whether the patient suffered a loss of consciousness.
 A loss of consciousness is almost always an indication that a patient suffered a concussion.
 Even without a loss of consciousness, though, a patient may still have suffered a concussion.
-Absent a loss of consciousness, the question becomes whether the patient has any period of amnesia (for example, he or she cannot remember the moments before and after the crash) or whether the patient had a temporarily altered mental state (basically, was he or she “out of it” for a period of time).
+Absent a loss of consciousness, the question becomes whether the patient has any period of amnesia (for example, they cannot remember the moments before and after the crash) or whether the patient had a temporarily altered mental state (basically, was they “out of it” for some time).

 Most folks who experience a concussion will be symptom-free within 6 months.
-Unfortunately, this is not always the case.
-Sometimes the symptoms will persist, particularly if the concussion was not the first the patient had suffered.
+Unfortunately, this is not always the case with traumatic brain injuries.
+Sometimes, the symptoms will persist, mainly if the concussion was not the first the patient had suffered.
 If symptoms last beyond a year, many neurologists will start to explain that they could be a permanent aspect of the patient’s life.
 Among the most frequent symptoms of concussions and persistent post-concussion syndrome include the following:

 - Headache;